ujaandas/homestack/README.md

 - `db` (Postgres): the persistent data layer for the stack, isolated from the public-facing proxy

 > #### Why NixOS?
-> - Atomic reproducibility: the entire environment—from OIDC scopes to firewall rules—can be recreated on a new machine in minutes with bitwise precision
+> - Atomic reproducibility: the entire environment, from OIDC scopes to firewall rules, can be recreated on a new machine in minutes with bitwise precision
 > - DRY modules: Using a custom module system, I define service logic once (e.g., `modules/services/netbird.nix`) and "consume" it across any host I choose
 > - Generational rollbacks: every change creates a new system generation.
 If a config is faulty, I simply reboot into the previous version